 - Serve and enjoy!

-By the way, here’s what they’ll look like if you skip the vinegar (photo just above this line).
+By the way, here’s what they’ll look like if you skip the vinegar (photo just above this line) in this Healthier Baked Apple Cider Doughnuts Recipe.
 The result is still delicious, but more dense and cake-like.
 We preferred the fluffier version, but now you have both options so you can decide for yourselves.

 In other news, one of my Zumba classes got moved to a new location with a stage.
 A STAGE!
 I’m so excited.
 I’ve never taught a class with a stage before, so I think this will be great…mostly for my class participants so they can more easily see what I’m doing!
 I remember when I first started doing Zumba, the hardest part was just seeing what the instructor was doing (since I was hiding in the back and all).
 Not gonna lie…the cool lights and better room acoustics are a nice perk.